caneuro/avs.basic/README.md

 # avs.basic
-Affective Voice Signals (AVS) / Basic Study
+Affective Voice Signals (AVS): Basic Study

 The repository contains the data and material associated with the academic article: